4ms/stm32mp2-baremetal/README.md

-The bootloaders setup the system and then finally load our application from an SD card (or some other media, but we'll assume SD Card since it's most accessible).
+The bootloaders setup the system and then finally load our application from an SD card (or some other media, but we'll assume SD card since it's most accessible).

 All these bootloaders plus their support files are combined together into a FIP file.
 Then we flash that FIP file to a particular partition of the SD card.

-You don't have to build all of them.
-You can use the FIP file from your existing SD card and just replace the ones you recompiled.
+We only need to replace OP-TEE, since that contains security settings that severly limit what peripherals our application has access to.

+The easiest thing to do is to use ST's stock SD card, read the FIP file off the card, then replace only the OP-TEE binary in the FIP file, and finally write the modified FIP back to the card.
+Details on how to do this are below.

 ## Setup